-Requirement Submission Method Pass No Grade Reported No Pass Attending Evaluation of Clerkship Student Attendings receive an automated email link connecting them to their assigned evaluation(s) within Medtrics, where they may access and submit the electronic form(s) directly Student may receive "Below Expectations" in up to one (1) subcategory Overall categories must receive "Meets Expectations" or "Exceeds Expectations" Will be the conditional grade until all requirements of this rotation are met Receives two (2) or more "Below Expectations" within the subcategory sections.
-Receives comments that indicate below expectations of performance See Unsatisfactory Clinical Performance above Student Evaluation of Clerkship Rotation Can be accessed and submitted electronically by students within the dashboard of their Medtrics profiles Completed 100% by 11:59 pm the last day of the rotation Will be the conditional grade until all requirements of this rotation are met Failure to complete and submit within 14 days from the end of the rotation
+For General IM ONLY: 4-week rotation: Create a 100-question quiz from the following: 20 of the 156 available questions on Cardinal Manifestations of Disease 10 of the 95 available questions on Oncology and Hematology 10 of the 286 available questions on Infectious Disease 15 of the 171 available questions on Disorders of the Cardiovascular System 15 of the 95 available questions on Disorders of the Respiratory System and Critical Care Illness 10 of the 46 available questions on Kidney and Urinary Tract 10 of the 95 available questions on Gastrointestinal System 5 of the 95 available questions on Rheumatology and Immunology 5 of the 123 available questions on Endocrinology and Metabolism Submitted first page with name and score submitted electronically in D2L Achieve 75% Completed and submitted by 11:59 pm on the last Sunday of the rotation.
+Attending Evaluation of Clerkship Student Attendings receive an automated email link connecting them to their assigned evaluation(s) within Medtrics, where they may access and submit the electronic form(s) directly Student may receive "Below Expectations" in up to one (1) subcategory.
+Overall categories must receive "Meets Expectations" or "Exceeds Expectations" Will be the conditional grade until all requirements of this rotation are met Receives two (2) or more "Below Expectations" within the subcategory sections.
+Receives comments that indicate below expectations of performance.
+See Unsatisfactory Clinical Performance above Student Evaluation of Clerkship Rotation Can be accessed and submitted electronically by students within the dashboard of their Medtrics profiles Completed and submitted by 11:59 pm Last Sunday of Rotation Will be the conditional grade until all requirements of this rotation are met Failure to complete and submit within 14 days from the end of the rotation